• Skip to content

 PRECEDENT

-Description : The project seeks historic continuity in massing, scale, and program.
-Yet to not mimic a historic structure, with purpose of contributing new strategies in cold-climate mountain design.
-I started with numerous personal Idaho experiences, pertained to historic towns and cabins.
-Regardless, every dirt road of Stanley, ID was re-walked to absorb the rustic vernacular and ethos of place.
+The project ultimately seeks historic continuity in massing, scale, and program.
+Yet to not mimic a historic structure, to contribute new design strategies to cold-climate mountain community design.
+Every building, dirt road, and alley of Stanley, ID was observed to absorb its rustic vernacular and this ethos of place.

 Image Credit .
 Galczynski, University of Idaho Library, Estevan Chapa.